magento/merchdocs/src/stores/bulk-product-attribute-update.md

 ---
-title: Bulk Updating Attributes
+title: Bulk Updates for Product Attributes
 ---
-Use the "Update Attributes" tool to change one or more attributes in your products.
-This tool helps to massively transform the desired parts of the products.
+Use the _Update Attributes_ tool to change one or more attributes in your products.
+This tool allows you to apply significant changes across a large group of products.

 ## Steps to update product attribute in bulk